 The main focus of CARD is to support allied health professionals working in the NHS undertake translational research, particularly in the field of nursing.

 A lifestyle intervention designed by people with POTS, for people with POTS.

-Dr Michael Duncan's project to understand how early development of fundamental movement skills might impact on physical activity and body fatness in British children.
+This project aims to understand how early development of fundamental movement skills might impact on physical activity and body fatness in British children.